Home

 Rusty or Stuck Screw?

-Back screws and leg screws sometimes come in different sizes and styles for figures from certain years.
-Earlier screws have sharp points while many later screws have blunt tips.
-Damaged figures are the best place to find good replacement screws.
-Spare screws can also be purchased at certain websites.
 If a screw is rusty, take it out and replace it before it gets stuck.
 I feel confident in saying that there is no such thing as a GI Joe figure screw that is permanently stuck.
 When a small Phillips screwdriver and some WD-40 don't work, try this last resort.
 Grab your power drill and very carefully begin drilling out the center of the stuck screw with a 1/16 size drill bit - preferably a drill bit designed to drill through metal.
 Drill slowly.
 Every so often, stop drilling and try to remove the screw again with your screwdriver.
 It should eventually come out without damaging the figure in any way.

 Go to page 2 >>>